-When a family loses a loved one, obviously grief and pain follow.
+When a family loses a loved one, grief and pain follow.
 When they learn the action or inaction of another party could have prevented their loved one’s death, it is common for the family to feel anger while they cope with their loss.

 Experience With Wrongful Death Cases